mlubinsky/mlubinsky.github.com/dotfiles/README.md

 set -euf

 !! – repeat last command

+sudo !!  runs the previous command as root

 !$ - repeats the last argument of the last command

 $?  - return code of last command